 Notice that the past four falls had a ranking at or above 70, but that of 2018 was the coolest.
 The big El Nino of 2015/16 really spiked global temperatures as well as those for the U.S. From Fall 2018 through most of 2019 U.S. averages have gotten considerably lower than the torrid levels of 2016, though.
 Will increased global heat from the weak El Nino of early 2019 once again be a catlyst, helping to produce another “heat spell” for the United States?
 We will see.

 As of 2019 the top ranking for any month or season would be 125 since climatological rankings for the United States started in the year 1895.
 I think that this fall will be ranked at least as high as 110.
 Carbon pollution is definitely making below average seasons more rare.
-I’m going to guess that the summer of 2019 ranking will be around 110 + or – 10, with above average confidence given all of the factors in this post.
+I’m going to guess that the fall of 2019 ranking will be around 110 + or – 10, with above average confidence given all of the factors in this post.

 We will see how this forecast pans out around December 1st.

 More from NCEI: